ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 # User guide

-Probabilistic models incorporate the element of randomness to describe an event or phenomenon by using random variables and probability theory.
-A probabilistic model can be represented diagrammatically by using probabilistic graphical models (PGMs).
+Probabilistic models incorporate elements of randomness to describe an event or phenomenon by using random variables and probability theory.
+A probabilistic model can be represented visually by using probabilistic graphical models (PGMs).
 A factor graph is a type of PGM that is well suited to cast inference tasks in terms of graphical manipulations.

-`GraphPPL.jl` is a Julia package with model specification language for probabilistic models and uses `ReactiveMP.jl` packages as a backend for a factor graph creation.
+`GraphPPL.jl` is a Julia package presenting a model specification language for probabilistic models and uses the `ReactiveMP.jl` package as a backend for a factor graph creation.

 ## Model specification

-`GraphPPL.jl` package exports `@model` macro for model specification.
+The `GraphPPL.jl` package exports the `@model` macro for model specification.
-`@model` macro accepts two arguments: model parameters and a model specification itself in a form of regular Julia function.
+This `@model` macro accepts two arguments: model options and the model specification itself in a form of regular Julia function.
 For example:

 ```julia
 @model [ option1 = ..., option2 = ... ] function model_name(model_arguments...)